 Photos of the John Paul Jones Memorial

-Getting to the John Paul Johns Memorial
+How to Get to the John Paul Jones Memorial

 The memorial is close to the Washington Monument, National World War II Memorial, and the Tidal Basin.
 It stands on a small traffic island.
 If you’re standing at the Washington Monument facing the Lincoln Memorial, head 45 degrees to your left towards the Tidal Basin.
 It’s also an easy walk from the MLK Memorial or the World War I Memorial.

 If you're coming in from out of town, here are some of the most popular guidebooks that can help you make the most of your visit.

 - Publisher: FrommerMedia